 Luigi’s stink eye is definitely the meat of his skill tree.
 Like Peach, Mario and Yoshi, this is Luigi’s reaction shot ability and it’s arguably even better here.

-With Luigi’s incredible range he’ll be able to hit enemies that are much further away, potentially taking them out before they even get near enough to attack one of your characters.
+With Luigi’s incredible range, he’ll be able to hit enemies that are much further away, potentially taking them out before they even get near enough to attack one of your characters.
 Combined with the Ink effect, even if he doesn’t take them out, any lucky critical shot will ensure they’re not a threat until the following turn.

-The best use for this skill is to use it as a one-off buff at the start of any map to get your characters in optimal positions turn one.
+The best use for this skill is to use it as a one-off buff at the start of any map to get your characters in optimal positions for turn one.
 After that, just think of it as a minor boost to Luigi’s movement whenever you need it.

 You know the drill, grab Cleansing Jump as per usual, but also make sure to nab the Double Jump upgrade to help Luigi get where he needs to go.

 I’d recommend prioritising movement upgrades over health upgrades when it comes to Luigi.
-This might sound counter-intuitive given his fragility, but even with the improved health, late game enemies are likely to be able to take Luigi out in an attack or two.
+This might sound counter-intuitive given his fragility, but even with the improved health, late-game enemies are likely to be able to take Luigi out in an attack or two.
 Also, the experience cost to improve his health is significantly higher than most other characters.
-By all means boost his health pool, but make sure you have the other upgrades down beforehand.
+By all means, boost his health pool, but make sure you have the other upgrades down beforehand.

 It’s a bit obvious, given you have to take him throughout the campaign, but Luigi really does work well with Mario.
-Both characters compliment each other in terms of their ranges, with Mario better up close and Luigi further away, and both come with potent reaction shot abilities.
+Both characters complement each other in terms of their ranges, with Mario better up close and Luigi further away, and both come with potent reaction shot abilities.
 Furthermore, Mario’s M-Power turns Luigi’s triple reaction shot into an absolute death machine for when you need everything to die right there and then.

 Other than that, Luigi pairs well with any character that can soak damage and divert attention.
-Rabbid Peach comes with a second Sentry which is always nice to have, whilst Rabbid Yoshi is good at soaking up stray enemy fire with his Outer Shell Ability.
+Rabbid Peach comes with a second Sentry, which is always nice to have, whilst Rabbid Yoshi is good at soaking up stray enemy fire with his Outer Shell Ability.

 © 2017 LudoLogic